RCollins13/CNView/README.md

 If you do not have access to an appropriate cohort of normative reference samples, thousands of standard Illumina WGS libraries are available from the [1,000 Genomes Project](http://www.1000genomes.org/) and many hundreds of other, more esoteric library types are available through other public repositories like the [European Nucleotide Archive (ENA)](http://www.ebi.ac.uk/ena) or the [Sequence Read Archive (SRA)](http://www.ncbi.nlm.nih.gov/sra).

 ###Citing CNView
 At present, there is no citation specifically for CNView, although we hope to publish the method in the future.
-If you use CNView, please cite [Brand & Collins et al., 2015](http://www.ncbi.nlm.nih.gov/pubmed/26094575) until there is a dedicated CNView citation, as the CNView plots are briefly described in that paper but will be expounded upon in a future publication.
+If you use CNView, please cite [Brand & Collins et al., 2015](http://www.ncbi.nlm.nih.gov/pubmed/26094575) until there is a dedicated CNView citation.

 ---
 ##Code Documentation